What is age related macular degeneration or ARMD?

 Can ARMD be prevented, arrested?

 ARMD is a multifactorial disease.
 Various risk factors like genetics, race, dietary habits, smoking, exposure to UV light, deficiency of micronutrients and antioxidants have been identified.
 Very few of these factors can actually be controlled or manipulated to prevent/ arrest ARMD.
 Therefore ARMD can neither be prevented nor arrested completely.
-However certain studies such as the AGE RELATED EYE DISEASE STUDIES (AREDS 1 & 2 ) have shown the beneficial role of antioxidant and vitamin supplements.
+However certain studies such as the AGE RELATED EYE DISEASE STUDIES (AREDS 1 and 2 ) have shown the beneficial role of antioxidant and vitamin supplements.
 These can only slow down the disease in some patients but CANNOT prevent worsening completely.

 Know Your Dr